fdwr/Onnx2Text/README.md

 * `-inversescale` - scale tensor values during conversion by reciprocal (e.g. 255 means 1/255).
 * `-normalizevalues` - should normalize values in tensor 0 to 1.
 * `-information` - display more verbose file information (output file is not needed)\r\n"
+* `-tensor` - specifies the input file is a tensor (only needed if ambiguous file type like .pb).
+* `-graph` - specifies the input file is a model (only needed if ambiguous file type like .pb).

 # File Types
 * Model file types: